Is a Parallel Universe Changing Our Reality?

 Movie quotes aside, an example of a famous real-life event that has been brought into the mystery of the Mandela Effect regards the famous protester at Tiananmen Square.
 The ‘Tank Man,’ whose defiant act of rebellion, standing in front of a tank with grocery bags in hand, is remembered by many as resulting in his death from being run over.
 In fact, he was not run over and there is no evidence of it, but many remember his crushing demise distinctly.

 This is nothing new to those familiar with the theory and there are many other examples that support it; so many that there is an entire subreddit devoted to the effect.
-With topics ranging from movies that never existed, to discrepancies in historical events, people vehemently claim to remember very particular things differently, but on a large, collective scale.
+With topics ranging from movies that never existed to discrepancies in historical events, people vehemently claim to remember very particular things differently, but on a large, collective scale.
 Some people’s reactions are visceral when they experience new revelations due to the Mandela Effect, to the point of incurring panic attacks or questioning reality.

-One pragmatist theory for explaining the Mandela Effect is that it is simply a failure in collective memory.
+One pragmatist theory for explaining the Mandela Effect is that it is simply a failure in the collective memory.
 Our brains are very easily influenced by our own filters, as well as the perception of others.
 Many common instances of the Mandela Effect are trivial and maybe just went unnoticed in the past, or are the result of conclusions that our brains jump to based on the context of an image or video.
 But some are substantial, like an entire country hundreds of miles out of place.

-One of the more intriguing theories that attempts to explain this phenomenon points a finger at CERN and the large hadron collider in Switzerland.
-CERN’s experiments are intended to find illusory particles that could potentially show evidence of a multiverse, create tiny black holes or discover dark matter.
+One of the more intriguing theories that attempt to explain this phenomenon points a finger at CERN and the large hadron collider in Switzerland.
+CERN’s experiments are intended to find elusive particles that could potentially show evidence of a multiverse, create tiny black holes, or discover dark matter.
 While all of this sounds very exciting, it also sounds potentially dangerous.
 What could possibly go wrong if we opened up a black hole in Europe, or tapped into another dimension with consequences unknown?
 While the scientists at CERN assure us their experiments are conducted on such a controlled, small scale as to have little, if any, negative consequences, some believe that their meddling in quantum fields has led to some strange effects, resulting in some kind of interdimensional entanglement.

 One of the quantum particles that CERN has been searching for is the graviton.
 These elusive particles correspond with how gravity would react between different dimensions and are still only hypothetical, but the way CERN describes them is intriguing.